Applying for Resource Consent

 - Transparency - online tracking of the consenting process.

 - Reduced cost - eliminates the costs of printing documentation.

 You will need to register to use the system using your email account.
-Please follow the instructions at the registration page or click on the videos if you require further assistance - Register as an applicant or Register as an Agent
+Please follow the instructions at the registration page or view the following videos if you require further assistance - Register as an applicant or Register as an Agent.

 Hard Copy Applications

 Customers can continue to submit resource consents by email - firstname.lastname@example.org or hard copy but will not receive the benefits of the online system.